Do Root Canals Hurt? Everything You Need To Know

 Why Is Flossing With Braces Important?

-Knowing how to floss with braces can reduce your chances of getting gum disease and cavities, as well as allow the braces to more effectively align your smile.
 Flossing properly while wearing braces removes plaque and particles between your teeth in hard-to-reach spots where toothbrushes can’t reach.
-It also helps clean sticky sugars and other kinds of buildup from around your braces wires and gumline.
+It also helps with removing food and sugars that stick around your braces brackets and gumline.

 How To Floss Your Teeth With Braces